-Mr. Abiodun Ádegoke Founder/ Trustee
+Mr. Abiodun Adegoke Founder/ Trustee

-Statement of Trustees and Members Responsibilities
+Statement of Trustees and Members Responsibilities For the year ended December 31, 2023

 In accordance with Section 377 of the Companies and Allied Matters Act 2020, we acknowledge that we are responsible for the preparation of the financial statements of Biodun & Ibikunle Foundation in conformity with the International Financial Reporting Standards (IFRS); the requirements of the Companies and Allied Matters Act of Nigeria and the Financial Reporting Council of Nigeria.